 Method 1: Adjust from the Product List

-Step 1: Please log into the Seller Center > Select Product list, click the tick mark at the products that need to adjust the price, then select Export selected product list > Product price and status update template, then select Confirm to download the file.
+Please log into the Seller Center > Select Product list, click the tick mark at the products that need to adjust the price, then select Export products > By selling price, status update template, then select Yes to download the file.

-Step 2: Please update the product selling price in the Excel file, then return to the Product List > Update product list > Update product price, status.
+Step 2: Please update the product selling price in the Excel file, then return to the Product List > Mass update > By product information template.

-Step 3: In the Mass import section, select Update offers, then click or drag to upload the updated product price information file to the system and wait for approval.
+Step 3: At the Mass create/update products feature, select Mass import > Update offers, then click or drag to upload the updated product price information file to the system and wait for approval.

 Step 4: After uploading the file successfully, the system will display as shown below.
 You can see the results in the Action section.